Is a Short Sale Right for Me?

 - determine where you are in the foreclosure process

-- work with an attorney who specializes in short sale negotiations
+- work with a company that specializes in short sale transactions

-- submit a short sale package to your lender, if qualified
+- submit a short sale package to your lender to see if you qualify

-- work with lender to avoid deficiency judgments and possible tax consequences
+- work with lender to avoid deficiency judgments and possible tax consequence

 Give us a call to start your Short Sale process - (910) 340-5524